nshelton/csma_302_6/README.md

 *Boundary conditions*

- - Velocity Condition : before Divergence kernel, set border velocities to be the negative of the inner neighbor (see slide 29)
+ - Velocity Condition : before Advection kernel, set border velocities to be the negative of the inner neighbor (see slide 29)
  - Pressure Condition : before ProjectField kernel, set border pressures to be the same as inner neighbors (see slide 30)

 *Code Organization*